kevinhammond/CIPs/CIP-0123/README.md

 ### Scenario 2: Failure to Make Blocks for an Extended Period of Time

-Ouroboros Praos requires *at least* one block to be produced every *3k/f* slots.
+The Cardano node requires *at least* one block to be produced every *3k/f* slots.
 With the current Cardano mainnet settings, that is a 36 hour period.
 Such an event is extremely unlikely, but if it were to happen then the network would be unable to make any further blocks.